COMMON NAMES: Buttonbush, Common Buttonbush, Button-Willow, Honeyball and Honeybells.

 FAMILY: Rubiacede or Coffee Family

 TYPE: Deciduous - Sun / Part Shade

 HABIT: White or pale pink summer flowers in 1”-2” globes.
 Fruit follow in heavy redish brown clusters.
 Hardy from zone 5 to 10.

 CULTURE: Bush or small tree with round, fragrant pale pink to white flowers that bloom all summer in the sun, off and on in the shade.
 Easy to grow in wet soil and even in shallow water but adapts well to normal soils.

 PROBLEMS: Few other than hard to find in the nursery trade.
-Foliage is toxic and unpalletable to livestock.
+Foliage is toxic and unpallatable to livestock.

 OTHER INFORMATION: Native Americans used buttonbush for a number of medicinal purposes.
-The root and bark were used to treat eye disorders, the bark was chewed to relieve toothaches and was boiled and used to treat headaches, dysentary, fevers, and stomaches.
+The root and bark were used to treat eye disorders, the bark was chewed to relieve toothaches and was boiled and used to treat headaches, dysentery, fevers, and stomachs.